open-cloud/open-cloud.github.io.old/2_developer.md

 ####iframe-based Views

-iframe-based views allow you to insert and arbitrary web page into the opencloud dashboard.
+iframe-based views allow you to insert and arbitrary web page into the XOS dashboard.
 This is done by specifying a "http://" url instead of a "template:" url.
 For example,

 1. Open your browser to